epic-kitchens/epic-fields-code/README.md

 We demo this script on following two Ego4D videos:
 - Task: Cooking — 10 minutes.
 Ego4d uid = `id18f5c2be-cb79-46fa-8ff1-e03b7e26c986`.
 Demo output on Youtube: https://youtu.be/GfBsLnZoFGs
+    - The running time of this video is 4 hours.
+    - As a sanity check, the file `homo90.txt` after the homography step contains *1522* frames.
 - Task: Construction — 35 minutes of decorating and refurbishment.
 Ego4d uid =`a2dd8a8f-835f-4068-be78-99d38ad99625`.
 Demo output on Youtube: https://youtu.be/EZlayZIwNgQ

-The computing time of the second video (Task Construction) breaks down as follows:
+    - The running time of this video breaks down as follows:
         - Extract frames: 5 mins
         - Homography filter: 1 hour
         - Sparse reconstruction: **20 hours**
         - Dense register: 1.5 hours
         - Dense Point-cloud generation: 2 hours

 ### Tips for running the demo script